Ciel ou DAZN? Le programme télévisé de Serie A du 25 au 30 jour

 Lundi 6 avril 2020 20h45 Udinese-Gênes (Sky)

-Suivez en direct et exclusivement le match diffusé sur DAZN! – CLIQUEZ ICI et activez votre abonnement pour voir tous les contenus exclusifs de DAZN
+Suivez en direct et exclusivement le jeu diffusé sur DAZN! – CLIQUEZ ICI et activez votre abonnement pour voir tous les contenus exclusifs de DAZN